kazuto-nishimori/Open-Source-GIS/lab3/index.md

 6. [Comparing ASTER and SRTM](#comp)

 ## Objective <a name="goal"></a>
 This lab has two learning goals: 1) to become familiar with the open source terrain analysis software [SAGA](http://www.saga-gis.org/en/index.html) and 2) to learn to examine and compare raster datasets with a critical lens.
 SAGA is an opensource terrain analysis software has been around since 2004, and it is ideal for physical geography analysis using raster data.
-We will be using two datasets, ASTER and SRTM, and through the analysis identify the dataset that is better suited for our study region.
+I will use two datasets, ASTER and SRTM, and through the analysis I will identify the dataset that is better suited for the study region.

 ## Software and Documentation <a name="sw"></a>